-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied

-The City of Gresham alone, and as part of the HOME Consortium with the City of Portland and Multnomah County, makes every effort to leverage HUD grant funds with other public and private investments.
-Housing development and rehabilitation activities are highly leveraged because public funds are used as "last in" gap financing amounts, which requires that more substantial investments are in place.
-In the 2016-2017 fiscal year, Gresham leveraged almost four times the amount of CDBG-expended funding from other sources - other federal, state/local, private and in-kind.
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied because public funds are used as "last in" gap financing amounts, which requires that more substantial investments are in place.
+In the 2017-2018 fiscal year, Gresham leveraged almost four times the amount of CDBG-expended funding from other sources - other federal, state/local, private and in-kind.
 The Portland Housing Bureau as the Consortium lead makes required matches for use of HOME funds.